RHINO RACK AUSTRALIA PTY LTD

 The purposes of collection/holding and use of personal information

-The primary purpose of our collection of personal information is to facilitate our work as a supplier of high quality equipment and consumables for stainless steel weld cleaning and surface restoration and the management of our business relationships with distributors, customers and suppliers.
+The primary purpose of our collection of personal information is to facilitate our work as a supplier of high quality roof racks and accessories and the management of our business relationships with distributors, customers and suppliers.

 We will keep and use the information we collect from client individuals to communicate, fulfil our contractual and warranty obligations and to provide information about our products.
 We will also use the information for commercial purposes of managing our finances, for the payment and collection of accounts.